Tanzania’s Best Safari – Ruaha National Park

 June is the breeding month for greater kudu and it is in this month when visitors can spot the solo male greater kudu in extremely high numbers and fight with other males.
 A stunning show of nature and a safari worth it in itself.

 Inside the Ruaha National park a network of game-viewing roads follows the river and its tributaries.
 The animals coming to the river to drink attract numerous predators – large prides of lion stalk the savannah and sleep under the baobab trees, waiting for a chance for prey to come along.

 Size: 10,300 sq km (3,980 sq miles), Tanzania’s 2nd biggest park.

 Location: Central Tanzania, 128km (80 miles) west of Iringa.

 Accommodation inside the Ruaha National Park: the park currently offers safari accommodation in two riverside lodges, three dry season tented camps, and for self catering travellers there is a basic campsite with simple huts.

 There are scheduled and / or charter flights connecting the Ruaha National Park with the capital Dar es Salam, and regional cities like Arusha and Iringa.
 Smaller aircraft link the Ruaha National Park with other major parks in Tanzania like the Selous, Serengeti and Mikumi.

-When arriving for a safari in Ruaha National Park by road, we suggest taking a few hours to visit the Stone Age site at ISIMILA – 120 km south east of the park – offering a fascinating glimpse of life as the first known humans saw it.
+When arriving to one of Tanzania’s best safari, Ruaha National Park, by road, we suggest taking a few hours to visit the Stone Age site at ISIMILA – 120 km south east of the park – offering a fascinating glimpse of life as the first known humans saw it.
 Isimila is one of the most important Stone Age sites in Africa and is on a level with Olduvai Gorge and Lake Turkana.